A subtly sweet shortbread topped with pecan pie filling… does it get any better?

 - Preheat oven to 350 degrees (F) and line a cookie sheet with parchment paper.

-- In a large mixing bowl, combine the almond meal, sea salt, and baking soda.
+- In a large mixing bowl, combine the blanched almond flour, sea salt, and baking soda.
 Whisk in the coconut oil until the dough resembles coarse crumbs.

 - Stir in the maple syrup, vanilla, and almond milk.
 Start with 1 tablespoon of almond milk and add another tablespoon only if the dough needs more moisture to pull it together.